gab-studios/gab-validate/README.md

 GAB-Validate
 =======

-The GAB Social Validation Library for Java.
+The GAB Studios Validation Library for Java.
 The purpose of this project is to analyze and examine how I would create a validation library for Java.
 Comments are welcome.
 Thank you.

 Required